outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-13-5-things-i-learned-from-humble-inquiry.md

 We want to maximise the chance that as leaders we can say to someone 'If I am about to make a mistake will you tell me?' and get an honest answer.

-Humble inquiry leads to better relationships -> better communication -> more successful teams.
+Humble Inquiry leads to better relationships -> better communication -> more successful teams.

 Although the book is aimed at organisations and teams we can also apply it to our personal lives as well and contains a lot of non work examples to illustrate it's points.